daniel-allington/asset-demo/index.md

 # How to handle assets hosted elsewhere: a demonstration

-## Simple approach: code within page content
+## Simple approach: embed code or IMG tag within page content

 <ul>
 {% for page in site.simple %}